syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 ## Events

 The `MarkerSelected` event is fired when a marker is selected.
-The `MarkerTemplate`, `SelectedMarker` and `IsSelected` will be passed to MarkerSelectedEventArgs.
+The `MarkerTemplate`, `SelectedMarker`, and `IsSelected` will be passed to MarkerSelectedEventArgs.

 If you set any view for the `MarkerTemplate` property of MarkerSelectedEventArgs, then the corresponding view will be applied to the selected marker.

-`SelectedMarker`: Contain selected marker data.
+`SelectedMarker`: Contains selected marker data.

 `IsSelected`: Used to identify whether the marker is selected or unselected.